FILMING LOCATIONS

 Becker’s House

-Wes Craven and Marianne Maddalena personally chose this house located on Sonoma Mountain Road, Glen Ellen, Route 12, southeast of Santa Rosa.
-It is very secluded and you won’t be able to visit – or even find it without having an invitation.
+Chosen personally by Wes Craven and Marianne Maddalena, this house is located on Sonoma Mountain Road, Glen Ellen, along Route 12, southeast of Santa Rosa.
+Its remote location means you won’t be able to visit—or even locate it—without an invitation.

-Fun fact: It is very close to the house they’ve used in Cujo (1983).
-Santa Rosa is located 55 miles North of San Francisco and is worldwide known for its vineyards.
+Fun Fact: It’s near the house used in Cujo (1983).
+Santa Rosa, 55 miles north of San Francisco, is also renowned for its stunning vineyards.

 Prescott’s House